Georgia Pacific to Lay Off 300 Workers

 The tissue machines that are being retired made about 9.2 million cases a year of Brawny, Vanity Fair and Quilted Northern bath and napkin products.

-In midday trading on the New York Stock Exchange, Georgia-Pacific shares were down 29 cents at $13.66.
+In trading on the New York Stock Exchange, Georgia-Pacific shares fell 14 cents to close Friday at $13.81.